cptntommy/sa_360_scraping/README.md

 Script opens up search ads 360, and prompts user to navigate to the templates section.
-Then, user should add any filters that are required to show all templates on a single page.
+Then, user should manually add any filters that are required to show all templates on a single page.

 Press enter within python instance to get the script to start.
 It'll look for the first row, copy the title of the template to a predefined .txt file path, then click on the settings cog.